Expand your credentials with Summer Institute courses

 -

-Qualifies for 24 CLE credits; MN Rule 114 certification standard for civil adjudicative/evaluative neutrals applied forFaculty: Henry Blair, FCIArb., Robins Kaplan Distinguished Professor of Law, Mitchell Hamline School of Law
+24 CLE credits applied for; MN Rule 114 certification for civil adjudicative/evaluative neutrals applied forFaculty: Henry Blair, FCIArb., Robins Kaplan Distinguished Professor of Law, Mitchell Hamline School of Law; Senior Fellow, Dispute Resolution Institute

 This foundation course covers the salient points of U.S. arbitration law as it relates to domestic and international matters.
 The course curriculum begins with an introduction to the basic legal concepts that make up arbitration law and to the institutions that are central to arbitration practice.
 Consideration of the Federal Arbitration Act follows, along with a systematic treatment of the role of contract in arbitration and the function of subject matter inarbitrability.
 Problems relating to the enforcement of arbitral awards, the role of the arbitrator (focusing on the arbitrator’s functions, duties, and responsibilities), and other practice issues are examined.
 The basic facets of international commercial arbitration also are introduced.
 Through lectures, demonstrations, discussions, and simulations, this interactive curriculum is designed to foster effective use of contemporary arbitral processes.